Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• The Resuscitation Council do not recommend the use of auto-jectors by health care professionals for a number of reasons.
+• The Resuscitation Council do not recommend the use of auto-jectors by healthcare professionals for a number of reasons.
 Adults should receive 500 micrograms of adrenaline for the management of anaphylaxis.
+It is good practice to keep adrenaline 1mg in 1ml ampoule(s) for intramuscular use for the treatment of anaphylaxis in an ‘anaphylaxis pack’.

 • Adrenaline should be given immediately for an acute anaphylactic reaction (laryngeal oedema, bronchospasm and hypotension).

-• Patients with known severe allergy should carry and receive instruction for the use of prefilled syringes (e.g. EpiPen®/Jext®) for self-administration.
-Patients should usually be prescribed two devices (four in children).
+• Patients with known severe allergy should carry, and receive instruction for the use of, prefilled syringes (EpiPen®/Jext®) for self-administration.
+Adults should usually be prescribed two devices.

 • Adrenaline for self-administration should be prescribed by brand name to ensure that the patient gets the device that they have been taught to use.